 - The growth throughout the State Highway 114 (Alliance) corridor has been tremendous, and Roanoke has not been left unchanged.
 Somehow though the city and its residents have been able to hang on to the small town feel, and don't appear willing to give it up.

 - In the downtown area folks are renovating the small bungalows or tearing down old frame houses to build cute gingerbreads.
 Developers are buying up old ranches for planned developments.

-- Strong area employment plus the relocation of several large corporations should ensure the city continues to experience high demand well into the future.
+- Strong area employment plus the relocation of several large corporations along State Highway 114 should ensure there is continued high demand for Roanoke housing well into the future.